 Enhanced Performance and Reliability

-Cloud providers invest heavily in infrastructure, redundancy and data centers, leading to improved performance and reliability for clients.
-Businesses benefit from increased availability when accessing applications or data during high traffic periods.
+Cloud providers invest heavily in infrastructure, redundancy, and data centers, leading to improved performance and reliability for clients.
+Businesses benefit from increased availability when accessing applications or data during high-traffic periods.

 Improved Security

-Increased Collaboration and Productivity
+Rise in Collaboration and Productivity

 Common Challenges of Cloud Computing